 Timothy Ferriss could easily be called an over-achiever.
 He received his BA from Princeton University in 2000, concentrating on East Asian Studies and language acquisition.
 He has been quite busy since 1999, performing a variety of notable activities, some expected and some quite surprising.
 The expected experiences included being a guest lecturer at Princeton University from 2003-2013 in High-Tech Entrepreneurship and Electrical Engineering and a Finance and Entrepreneurship advisor at Singularity University at NASA Ames.
 Ferris has been a political asylum researcher and was the 2009 Henry Crown Fellow at the Aspen Institute.

 The surprising adventures include things like becoming the first American in history to hold a Guinness World Record in tango and becoming a national Chinese kickboxing champion.
-This is in addition to being an early-stage technology advisor and advisor.
+This is in addition to being an early-stage technology advisor.

 Ferriss is a sought after speaker and is invited to speak at prestigious organizations pursuing innovation, like MIT, Google, Harvard Business School, Facebook, and Nike.
 He has been keynote speaker at many events, including TED, E-Tech, the Web 2.0 Exposition, and E-Tech.